marvin-math/data_analysis/README.md

 This program requires no interaction of the viewer/supervisor.
 The code and results are displayed in a jupyter (ipynb) file.
 If I clarified something about the code or added sources, it is written in a comment underneath the code.
-Further explanations about the meaning and/or logic of what is displayed are written in markdown text.
+Further explanations about the meaning, logic or use cases of what is displayed are written in markdown text.
 ## The Data Analysis Assignment
 You can find the assignment file with all the required tasks [here](/Python_Assignment_Data_Analysis.ipynb)
 ## Boxplot